gp2015/Etch-A-Sketch/README.md

 # Project-JavaScript-jQuery
-Etch-A-Sketch for The Odin Project
+Etch-A-Sketch written with JavaScript/jQuery for The Odin Project